 The session is dedicated to the question of money source- whether private institutions or government should issue money.
-The moderator, Monty Metzger, CEO at Liechtenstein Cryptoassets Exchange, Vaduz, Liechtenstein believes that the relation blockchain to the money is what email to the letter.
+The moderator, Monty Metzger, CEO at Liechtenstein Cryptoassets Exchange, Vaduz, Liechtenstein believes that the relation "blockchain is to the money" is what "email to the letter".
 It is the introduction of new technologies to the financial monitory system which is disruptive and innovative.

 Blanca Zutta, Associate Founding Member, ITSA - International Token Standardization Association, WTO, Switzerland claims that both central banks and private companies can find solutions together and issue money.
 Blanka talks about stable coins, its types, risks, which are usually associated to legitimacy of the companies issuing the stable coins.
 The problem of data lacking in money transferring should be sorted out and it will attract more investments to the Caspian region.
 Some challenges are mentioned during the discussion such as security risks of cash in and cash out, micro economical risks related to big amounts of transactions between the countries.
 In Blanca's opinion, key point may not the regulations, but standardization and collaboration.